-The Central Rail Extension.
-The Central Rail Extension is funded through RTD's voter-approved FasTracks Program, but according to RTD's most recent cash flow forecast, FasTracks money for the extension will not be available until well into the future.
+The Central Rail Extension was funded through RTD's voter-approved FasTracks Program, but according to RTD's most recent cash flow forecast, FasTracks money for the extension will not be available until well into the future.
 RTD is looking at ways to collaborate with the City and County of Denver and other partners to explore creative funding sources that could provide money to construct the line sooner.